Great Wall Marathon: 2003

-2003, Albatros Adventure Marathons cancel The Great Wall Marathon due to the SARS epidemic.
+2003, Albatros Adventure Marathons cancelled The Great Wall Marathon due to the SARS epidemic.

 2007

 The winner was Salvador Calvo, whose time of 3:23:10 broke the previous course record by four minutes.

 2008

-Saturday May 17, 2008: Again, the previous race record was broken, this time by Great Wall Marathon first-timer Romualdo Sanchez Garita from Mexico.
+Saturday May 17, 2008: The previous race record was broken by Great Wall Marathon first-timer Romualdo Sanchez Garita from Mexico.
 His finish time was 3:18:48.
 The fastest woman in the field was South African Leanne Juul, who finished in 4:09:10.

 2009

 Saturday May 16, 2009: There were 1,363 runners in the four distances.
 More than 40 countries were represented.

 2010

 Saturday May 15, 2010: A record number of 1,748 participants from around the world ran the four distances.